 What happens next

-Once the review is closed, BDUK will consider all comments submitted.
+BDUK are now considering all submitted comments.
 The finalised maps detailing the Intervention Areas for gigabit-capable broadband coverage will be made available Summer 2021.

 BDUK will then move to the Invitation to Tender (ITT) stage of the procurement, where suppliers are invited to bid for the opportunity to deliver gigabit-capable broadband coverage.